b1zdock/docker-rust-magick/README.md

-# deno-magick-rust
+# docker-rust-magick

-A simple docker container that extends rust:slim-buster container with imagick 7 libs.
+A simple docker container that extends rust:slim-buster container and adds imagemagick 7 libs.